RackerWilliams/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 provided, the system will use the default projects associated with the user, or return a 401 Not Authorized if a default project is not found or unable to be used.
 If multiple project_names or project_ids are provided a token will be returned that allows access to those projects simultaneously.
+The list of services and endpoints that this token has access to is reflected in the service catalog.

 Request: